oscarfonts/mapbox-gl-cordova-offline/README.md

 # mapbox-gl + cordova + mbtiles

 A mapbox-gl build capable of reading offline maps in mbtiles format in cordova.
-Tested on Android, should work on iOS as well.
+Tested on Android, and (to a lesser extent) on iOS.

-## Run sample application
+## Run exsample application

 ```
 cordova platform add android